 - Played straight, but also Truth in Television, in Stargate SG-1.
 Remember those ginormous blast doors at Cheyenne Mountain?
 Also, the Stargate itself has been stated by Word of God to stay open as long as plot dictates, which has resulted in more than a few Slow Stargates moments over the series' run.
 The "Iris" blast door on the Gate closes very quickly; so, of course, it often fails to close at all, or the enemy goes right through it somehow.

-- Star Trek: The Next Generation: in "Relics", the Enterprise-D manages to fly through closing space-doors, with the aid of a nice roll maneuver.
+- Star Trek: The Next Generation: in "Relics", the Enterprise-D manages to fly through the closing space-doors of a Dyson Sphere, with the aid of a nice roll maneuver.

 - Beyond Good & Evil has looter caves with Doors that instantly lower half-way once the spark reaches them, but slowly close past that point.